zsofiaserenyi/myPantry/README.md

 ### How does it work? 🧐

-- Open MyPantry application.
+1. Open MyPantry application.

-- A few of my favorite recipes are already provided but if you do not enjoy Pulled Pork sandwich or Strawberry Pie you can delete them by swiping left.
+2. A few of my favorite recipes are already provided but if you do not enjoy Pulled Pork sandwich or Strawberry Pie you can delete them by swiping left.

-- Click on the "+" button to add new recipe.
+3. Click on the "+" button to add new recipe.

-- Fill in the provided lines (name, short description, image and recipe text) and hit save recipe button.
+4. Fill in the provided lines (name, short description, image and recipe text) and hit save recipe button.

-- Check your full recipe by clicking on it.
+5. Check your full recipe by clicking on it.

-- You just figured out the perfect amount of sugar that should you put in your brownie?
+6. You just figured out the perfect amount of sugar that should you put in your brownie?
 Never a problem!
 Hit the edit button.

-- Change anything you want and click save change button.
+7. Change anything you want and click save change button.

-- There you go.
-You have your well-researched recipe with a perfectly fit photo.
+8. There you go!
+You have your well-researched recipe with a perfectly fit photo. 🎉

 *This is how it looks like when you first open it.*